rjwalls/CS4401-notes/2099-01-01-basics_bufferoverflows.md

 checksec
 ```

-You might see output resembling:
+For the CS557 Stack 2 binary, you should see output resembling:

 ```text
 Arch:     amd64-64-little